 VOLUNTEER DESCRIPTION

-Volunteer Activities Assistants are matched to a Camper, who is blind or visually impaired, for a specific activity.
-Volunteer responsibilities include assisting a camper participate in a field trip activity (such as going on a ride, swimming, walking through a museum); helping them participate in recreation activities and ensuring their camper stays engaged in the activity.
-Volunteers are responsible for staying with their camper AT ALL TIMES, ensure safety, and provide tons of energy and motivation for their camper.
-Those on the field trips will assist with meals and snacks, and make sure their camper stays hydrated during outdoor activities.
+Volunteer Activities Assistants are matched to a camper, who is blind or visually impaired, for a specific activity.
+Volunteer responsibilities include assisting a camper participate in a field trip activity (such as going on a ride, swimming, walking through a museum); helping them participate in recreation activities; and ensuring their camper stays engaged in the activity.
+Volunteers are responsible for staying with their camper AT ALL TIMES, ensuring safety, and providing tons of energy and motivation for their camper.
+Those on the field trips will assist with meals and snacks and make sure their camper stays hydrated during outdoor activities.

 VOLUNTEER QUALIFICATIONS